Aivaras Balžekas

-Aivaras Balžekas (April 8, 1982 – October 10, 2005) was a Lithuanian professional tennis player and a member of the Lynn University's tennis team.
+Aivaras Balžekas (April 8, 1982 – October 10, 2005) was a Lithuanian professional tennis player and a member of Lynn University's tennis team.

-Balzekas was a member of Lithuania Davis Cup team and earned a career high ATP singles ranking of world no. 926 in 2002.
+Balzekas was a member of the Lithuania Davis Cup team and earned a career-high ATP singles ranking of world no. 926 in 2002.
 He played for one season at Lynn in Boca Raton, Florida, and had earned several honors and titles, including finishing the 2005 season ranked 11th in American college tennis.
-This continued a successful career that began at the Auburn University-Montgomery, where he was a member of the 2004 NAIA national championship team.
+This continued a successful career that began at Auburn University–Montgomery, where he was a member of the 2004 NAIA national championship team.

-Balzekas died at a Florida hospital where he was taken after being struck by a car.
-The accident occurred on October 8, 2005.
+Balzekas died at a Florida hospital where he was taken after being struck by a motorist.
+The collision occurred on October 8, 2005.
 At the time he was helping a friend push a disabled vehicle along the side of a road.
 A Boca Raton man named David Walsh was sentenced to a year and one day in prison for the death of Balzekas.
 He pleaded guilty to driving drunk and killing Balzekas.